 The Regulated Domestic Roaming Research Report 2017 published by Empirica Research and commissioned by Vodafone* of more than 1,000 people living in regional and remote areas found 65% of respondents support or strongly support domestic mobile roaming.

 Through domestic roaming, the cost of regional mobile infrastructure would be shared between two or more network operators, enabling all operators to invest in new sites, bringing coverage and competition to more Australians.

 Currently, Telstra holds a monopoly in many areas of regional Australia and does not engage in any significant domestic agreement with any other mobile provider.
-If the ACCC decides to regulate domestic roaming, it would mean mobile service providers, such as Vodafone, would be allowed to pay for access to Telstra’s existing network infrastructure, thereby immediately delivering substantial benefits to all Australians, especially choice to those in regional Australia for the first time.
+If domestic roaming were regulated, it would mean mobile service providers, such as Vodafone, would be allowed to pay for access to Telstra’s existing network infrastructure, thereby immediately delivering substantial benefits to all Australians, especially choice to those in regional Australia for the first time.

 Why should regional Australians care about domestic roaming?

 Domestic roaming could have a profound impact on people living and working in regional Australia.
 Respondents from the survey say the top 3 potential benefits that could arise are:

 - Better coverage;

 - Access to more competitive prices; and

 - Improved access to services as it would encourage greater competition among mobile carriers.